-- A King's Norton boy is met at the door/corridor by their teacher; he enters quietly with his coat off.
-At the end of lessons, a King's Norton boy waits silently to be dismissed. - A King's Norton bay settles quickly at the beginning of each lesson and begins the task provided by the teacher.
-On his desk, he will have his planner and his equipment. - A King's Norton boy is always expected to sit in the seat allocated by his teacher, and he understands that this may change at any time. - A King's Norton boy avoids calling out; he will raise his hand to show he has something to contribute, however, staff will often use 'no hands up' during questioning in order to assist students' learning. - A King's Norton boy often uses thinking time or talking time as directed by his teacher before he answers difficult questions or completes his written work.
-He is very good at using this to assist his understanding and improve the standard of his work. - A King's Norton boy is expected to complete some work in silence to support all the students in the class and help to ensure the quality of their work while building independence.
+- enters the room quietly with his coat off.
+He settles quickly at the beginning of each lesson and begins the task provided by the teacher and, at the end of lessons, a King's Norton boy waits silently to be dismissed. - places on his desk his student handbook and his equipment. - is always expected to sit in the seat allocated by his teacher, and he understands that this may change as part of his lesson. - avoids calling out; he will raise his hand to show he has something to contribute, however, staff will often use 'no hands up' during questioning to assist students' learning. - is expected to engage fully with thinking time or talking time (as directed by his teacher) before he answers difficult questions or completes his written work. - is expected to complete some work in silence to help to ensure high standards and build independence.